top of page

 Staging – Staging takes place behind the starting gate and you should be there at least 5 Moto’s ahead of the one you are racing in.
 Motos can move very quickly and can be hard to wiggle into your correct spot if you aren’t there in advance.
 There will be a person called the Stager who will call out each Moto number, each riders name that is in that Moto and their starting lane assignments.
 A series of Staging volunteers will direct you along the route to the starting gate and what to do next.

 Starting Gate – It’s now time to get into the starting gate.
-At Globe, when you are standing on the gate looking out at the track, Lane 1 is on the far right side, and Lane 8 is to the far left side, with the other lanes in numerical order in between them.
+At 13th Ave BMX, when you are standing on the gate looking out at the track, Lane 1 is on the far right side, and Lane 8 is to the far left side, with the other lanes in numerical order in between them.

 The starting gate is run by an electronic trigger and has a set number of commands it must go through before it can be reset, the last of which is to drop the gate.
-If you are on the gate and the commands have started there is no way to stop the gate from dropping.
 A series of lights along with the commands will help queue the rider as to when it will drop.

 Track Officials – There are Track Official’s positioned at different places on the track.
 These official’s can and will alter the outcome of a race because of fouls (riding off or outside of the chalked line, deliberately cutting riders off, etc.), riders missing obstacles, riders using inappropriate language on the track and any other unsportsmanlike conduct.
 If a rider feels they were fouled they must go back to the finish line within 5 Moto’s and register their complaint or protest.
 Track officials include the commissaires, the Chief commissaire, safety volunteers and finish line volunteers.